ani171/Semiconductor_Packaging_Ansys/README.md

 #### Step 4:
 - In the Model Tree, expand the Solids section
-- Observe the generated components such as:
+- Observe the generated components, such as:
     - Substrate
     - Die
     - Underfill